Skip to content Skip to footer

 Language

-The official language spoken in Montevideo is Spanish.
+The official language in Montevideo is Spanish.
+English is also widely spoken in tourist areas and by the younger population.

 Cost Of Living